codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fish with no eyes?
-A fsh.
+Cosmetic surgery used to be such a taboo subject.
+Now you can talk about Botox and nobody raises an eyebrow.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+In HTML, which non-standard tag used to be be used to make elements scroll across the viewport?
- 1. Video Card
+ 1. &lt;scroll&gt;&lt;/scroll&gt;
- 2. Power Supply
+ 2. &lt;move&gt;&lt;/move&gt;
- 3. Processor
+ 3. &lt;marquee&gt;&lt;/marquee&gt;
- 4. Hard Drive
+ 4. &lt;slide&gt;&lt;/slide&gt;

 <details>
   <summary>Answer</summary>
-  Video Card
+  &lt;marquee&gt;&lt;/marquee&gt;
 </details>